-It can be tempting to share your food with your dog, but what we consider to be treats can be extremely dangerous.
+It can be tempting to share your Christmas dinner with your dog, but what we consider to be Christmas treats can be extremely dangerous.
 If your dog does get into mischief and consumes any of the things listed below then contact your local vet for advice or, out of hours, find your nearest Vets Now pet emergency clinic or Vets Now 24/7 hospital.
 Often the quicker treatment is sought the easier and more successful it will be.

 1. Grapes and raisins